Asymptotically full measure sets of almost-periodic solutions for the NLS equation: Introduction

-To complete the comparison with the classical KAM thorem, we study the geometrical structure of the solutions.
-In fact, by construction, they have invariant tori as a hull.
+To complete the comparison with the classical KAM theorem, we study the geometrical structure of the solutions.
+In fact, by construction, their hulls have invariant tori as images.
 However, as already mentioned, such tori may not be submanifold in the infinite-dimensional setting.
-We resort once more to the explicit expression provided by Theorem 2.13 in ref.~\citenum{CGP} {and, in addition, we make use of the last aforementioned ingredient of our analysis: the construction of} a bi-Lipschitz map expressing the initial data in terms of the amplitudes of the linear solution (see \eqref{WWW} in Section \ref{outro}).
+We resort once more to the explicit expression provided by Theorem 2.13 in \cite{CGP} and, in addition, we make use of the last ingredient of our analysis: the construction of a bi-Lipschitz map expressing, at fixed potential $V$, the initial data in terms of the amplitudes of the linear solution (see \eqref{WWW} in Section \ref{outro}).
 By exploiting such results, we construct a region of the phase space Cantor-foliated in invariant tori.
 Moreover, we prove that those tori which do not belong to the foliation are still immersed tori.